Accounting Resources for People of Color

 Are you a member of any professional organizations?
 What do you find most valuable about them?

-I'm currently a member of the National Association of Black Accountants.
+I'm currently a member of NABA.
 I find this organization to be valuable because it connects you with other accountants across the world.
-This allows you to network, receive training, share knowledge and experiences about working at different companies.
+This allows you to network, receive training, [and] share knowledge and experiences about working at different companies.

 What advice would you give to students of color considering pursuing a career in accounting?